The general idea

 It's entirely possible that both teams may become exhausted by battle.
 In this case, sudden death mode can be invoked pending the agreement of both teams and their Generals:

-- The first team to find the opposing team's Flag wins.
+• The first team to find the opposing team's Flag and bring it to the center of the field for the timekeeper to verify wins.

 More than two Forts

 It seems at least theoretically possible to have more than two Forts if the number of expected players is large enough.
-In this case, all rules are exactly the same, with the following tweaks:
+In this case, all rules are exactly the same, with the following additional tweaks to be considered:

 Notes